 Five things that you must do on Hamilton Island

-As it turns out, there's a lot more to do on 'Hamo' than relax by the pool or sunbathe at Catseye Beach (although both are enjoyable!)
+There's a lot more to do on 'Hamo' than relax by the pool or sunbathe at Catseye Beach (although both of those can be immensely enjoyable).

 I've compiled our Hamilton Island highlights: five of my favourite things that you should not miss during your visit.